 I highlighted some reasons why an online version makes sense during the event and would love to get your feedback in the comments section below.

 If we build this, I will be looking to repeat history.
-I posted a call for help getting a quick MVP built for Lean Canvas a couple of years ago.
-One of the people who answered that call was Lukas Fittl all the way from Vienna.
+I posted a call for help getting a quick MVP built for Lean Canvas two years ago.
+One of the people who answered that call was Lukas Fittl, all the way from Vienna.
 He is now a full-time Spark59er.